telerik/xaml-docs/controls/radbuttons/features/popup-animation.md

 # Popup Animation

 [RadDropDownButton]({%slug radbuttons-features-dropdown-button%}) and [RadSplitButton]({%slug radbuttons-features-split-button%}) support popup animations.
-The animation is triggered when the drop down content of the button is opened.
+The animation is triggered when the drop down content of the button opens.

 > By default the animation is not enabled.